-Mansfield District Council was formed under the Local Government Act 1972 on 1 April 1974 following the merger of the municipal borough of Mansfield and the urban Districts of Mansfield Woodhouse and rural district of Warsop.
+Mansfield District Council was formed under the Local Government Act 1972 on 1 April 1974 following the merger of the municipal borough of Mansfield and the urban District of Mansfield Woodhouse and rural District of Warsop.

 As a local authority the Council is an elected, multi-functional organisation.
-Its policies are determined and directed by the political leadership of the Council and implemented by Management Team and Officers of the Council.
+Its policies are determined and directed by the political leadership of the Council and implemented by the Corporate Leadership Team and Officers of the Council.